-The Department offers coursework leading to Master of Science degrees in Clinical Mental Health Counseling, Rehabilitation Counseling, and School Counseling.
-A Certificate of Advanced Graduate Study in Professional Counseling and a Certificate of Advance Graduate Study in Applied Behavioral Analysis are also available An Accelerated Bachelor of Science Program allows undergraduate students to pursue limited graduate credits.
+The Department offers coursework leading to Master of Science degrees in Clinical Mental Health Counseling, Clinical Rehabilitation Counseling, School Counseling and Applied Behavioral Analysis.
+A Certificate of Advanced Graduate Study in Professional Counseling and a Certificate of Advance Graduate Study in Applied Behavioral Analysis are also available.
+An Accelerated Bachelor of Science Program allows undergraduate students who meet eligibility requirements to pursue up to twelve graduate credits during their junior and senior years.
 Chi Delta Rho is the departmental chapter of Chi Sigma Iota, the Counseling Academic and Professional Honor Society International.
-Our department is comprised of 13 full time faculty members, one professional staff member, and two administrative support staff.
+Our department is comprised of 13 fulltime faculty members, one professional staff member, and an administrative support staff.